 The following sections describe typical types of objectives.

-Standard objectives are made such that the field of view is of the order of 50°, i.e., similar to that of the human eye.
+Standard objectives are made such that the field of view is of the order of 50°, i.e., similar to that of the human eye (for looking into a fixed direction).
 That implies that the focal length is similar to the diagonal size of the image sensor or film.
 For example, a 40-mm, 50-mm or 55-mm lens may be used in conjunction to a full size image sensor with 36 mm × 24 mm.
 For digital cameras with smaller image sensors, correspondingly shorter focal lengths are required, e.g. 15 mm for a Minox format of 11 mm × 8 mm.
 As already mentioned above, some manufacturers specify an “effective” focal length (without always clearly indicating that) which would be used if the image sensor had the full standard size.

 For portrait photography, the use of an objective with a somewhat longer focal length is often preferred, because it tentatively leads to a more pleasing perspective, and the reduced depth of field can be beneficial for nicely framing faces.

-Instead of a dedicated macro objective, one sometimes uses a simple extension tube not containing optics, or sometimes with a single lens (Figure 5), to be mounted between the camera body and a standard objective.
-This allows one to focus to closer distances, resolving smaller objects with larger magnification, if a relatively small working distance is acceptable.
+Instead of a dedicated macro objective, one sometimes uses a simple extension tube not containing optics, or sometimes with a single lens, to be mounted between the camera body and a standard objective.
+This allows one to focus to closer distances, resolving smaller objects with larger magnification (Figure 5), if a relatively small working distance is acceptable.
 However, the performance of a standard objective may not be ideal under such conditions, because its compensation is not optimized for that operation mode.
 There are also close-up lenses which can be mounted at the front size of a standard objective, also allowing one to focus to shorter distances.

 Another option is to use a standard objective in reverse in combination with an additional lens having a greater focal length, using a macro coupler.
 Reversing the standard objective makes sense because it is optimized for larger divergence on what is normally the image side.